NACCA Community

 Our services address a wide variety of issues ranging from trauma (sexual, physical and trauma related to immigration), depression, anxiety, worry, grief and stress, including societal stressors relating to the Social Determinants of Health (racism, poverty, housing, employment, family issues, etc.).
 We offer counselling support to diverse areas such as Black men’s mental health, caregiver support for parenting children and youth, seniors, wellness support for members of the Black 2SLGBTQ+ community, to name a few.

 Our network of therapists/counsellors work from an anti-oppressive and resisting anti-Black racism framework which encompasses both teaching and learning from clients about the different forms of oppression that occur simultaneously in their lives on a day-to-day basis.
-Our therapeutic model involves an integrative process involving Cognitive Behavioural Therapy, Narrative Therapy, and therapy from a Recovery Model of Care.
+Our therapeutic model involves Healing Identity Based Trauma and Racial Trauma using EMDR in COLOUR and other cultural humility centred approaches, an integrative process involving Cognitive Behavioural Therapy, Narrative Therapy, and therapy from a Recovery Model of Care.

 Through therapy, Black youth and families will: